jz427/NetworkScanner/README.md

 # Last section is for the ip of the system/network you are running this on.
 <img width="258" height="68" alt="image" src="https://github.com/user-attachments/assets/1705dd8a-c12e-4580-a3f1-c00c0c24fcac" />

 **In this case I began by testing with my local machine but then turned on my Azure virtual machine and ran the scan on that machine.
-THis can be altered to ask for input from the user but for my testing I hard coded the Azure vm ip address.**
+THis can be altered to ask for input from the user but for my testing I hard coded the Azure vm ip address.
+To get good results I enabled all trafiic inbound in the network security group and disabled the Windows Firewall**

 # PDf report
 <img width="777" height="862" alt="image" src="https://github.com/user-attachments/assets/88741578-8ae9-462a-ad80-85e1f893b40b" /> <br/><br/>